tthomas48/bpt-docs/settings/recurring-donations.md

-# Want to allow your patrons to automatically donate to you ever month?
+# Want to allow your patrons to automatically donate to you every month?

 They will be presented with the option on the donation page.